Pages

 BURLESQUE (2010)

 Raise the curtain!
-Before heading to watch thiz movie, I already had my own imagination about what the story would look like, I thought maybe it revolved around a countryside girl who was about to try her luck to chase her dream in a big city (eventually the city is Los Angeles and the girl is Ali, played by Christina Aguilera), maybe she would start from a cloistered but extraordinary nite club (apparently it is named: Burlesque), maybe she would have a tough beginning for her career and there would be such a mentor for her (I talk about Cher), maybe she was going to meet her love interest, a pretty boy with an attitude (I talk about Cam Gigandet), or maybe she would be forced to quarrel with her envious evil colleague as well (I talk about Kristen Bell).
+Before heading to watch thiz movie, I already had my own imagination about how the story would look like, I thought maybe it revolved around a countryside girl who was about to try her luck to chase her dream in a big city (eventually the city is Los Angeles and the girl’s name is Ali which is played by Christina Aguilera), maybe she would start from a cloistered but extraordinary nite club (apparently it named Burlesque), maybe she would have a tough beginning for her career and there would be such a mentor for her (I talk about Cher), maybe she was going to meet her love interest, a pretty boy with an attitude (I talk about Cam Gigandet), or maybe she would be forced to quarrel with her envious evil colleague as well (I talk about Kristen Bell).
 And for the ending I don’t have to explain, I give it to you to figure it out yourself, I am pretty sure that you have already know the ending as well, and you are right!
-In the tradition of “Coyote Ugly” (2000) and Rob Marshall’s movies, such as “Chicago” (2002) and “Nine” (2009), here it comes a new breed of the genre.
-The movie is second Directing effort (after “Glass House: The Good Mother (2006)) by Child Star Actor from “The Goonies” (1985), Steve Antin.
-Thiz Ali’s character is obviously made for Aguilera, it’s like let a fish swimming freely into the sea.
+In the tradition of “Coyote Ugly” (2000) and Rob Marshall’s movies such as “Chicago” (2002) and ”Nine” (2009), here it comes a new breed of the genre.
+The movie is second directing effort after “Glass House: The Good Mother” (2006) by former child star of “The Goonies” (1985), Steve Antin.
+Thiz Ali’s character is obviously made for Aguilera, it’s like let a fish swims freely into the sea.
 It flows naturally.
-Cher is an Iconic Legend who makes a one dimensional impression, there is no specific chemistry with other Casts, she seems to be talking to herself.
-Cam Gigandet, after seeing his macho performance in “Never Back Down” (2008), thiz time he plays more easy-going and fun role.
+Cher is a legendary music icon who makes one dimensional impression, there is no specific chemistry with other Cast members, she seems to be talking to herself.
+Cam Gigandet, after seeing his macho performance previously in “Never Back Down” (2008), thiz time he plays more easy-going and fun role.
 But the worst of the worst is Kristen Bell who delivers a horrible nightmare performance, it’s not convincing at all as Ali’s competitor.
 Better performances come from Stanley Tucci, Eric Dane and Allan Cumming.
-Forget about the Casts, the film once again is an Aguilera’s playground.
-Her powerful voice covers up all of the flaws.
-The opening song “Something’s Got a Hold on Me” is my favorite with gratifying 1970s Rock ‘n’ Roll Tune.
-With all those fabulous songs, it occurred to me, why there isn’t any duet song from these two World-Class Performers.
+Forget about the Actors, the film once again is an Aguilera’s playground.
+Her powerful voice covers up all the flaws.
+The opening song “Something’s Got a Hold on Me” is my favorite with gratifying 1970s Rock ‘n’ Roll tune.
+With all those fabulous songs, it comes to my mind why there isn’t one single duet song from these two world class performers.
 Anyway, the dancing and cabaret performances are splendid.
 Aguilera’s performance is very hypnotic and spectacular.
-But it came to my mind, who doesn’t want to pay small nite club’s cheap ticket in which there is Aguilera’s performance.
-Hello??
+In fact, who doesn’t want to pay small nite club’s cheap ticket that there is a performance from Christina Aguilera.
+Hello?
 It is Christina Aguilera on the stage!
 The story is predictable and the conflict is cliché.
 It doesn’t look like a movie after all.
 By the way, I didn’t come home from a movie.
-I have just come home from Christina Aguilera’s concert.
+I had just come home from Christina Aguilera’s concert.
 And I am happy! ^_^

 Stars : 6,5/10